RackSec/desdemona/doc/design.md

 2. ~1-10m: queries over increased amounts of data; new aggregate data.
 3. ~1-10h: training machine learning models, high-level overviews and metrics

+# Guidelines

+## Enrichment and correlation should be pure functions

+By making functions that we apply to our source data pure, we only _have_ to store our source data.
+We then have more freedom to decide what to cache (precompute) and compute on the fly.